 The Publications Media & Film course focuses on teaching the basic skills in online, and video media (page design, photography, film, and video editing) to create several publications for the local HIS community.
-These publications will take the form of the HIS Yearbook, a student led website (The Husky Pulse), a video newscast (The HIS Newscast), and student original short films (SOF).
+These publications will take the form of the HIS Yearbook, a student-led website (The Husky Pulse), video shorts, and student original short films (SOF).
 Take advantage of several leadership opportunities and the collaborative environment this class has to offer while documenting the lasting memories of HIS.